 Article 10 Sections and Committees

 10.1.
-The Council is authorized to establish or dissolve sections and committees and to grant them responsibilities according to the Statutory aims of the Society.
+The Council is authorised to establish or dissolve sections and committees and to grant them responsibilities according to the Statutory aims of the Society.

 Establishing or dissolving a section/committee must be approved by the General Assembly according to the same rules of dissolution as for the Society.
 If a new Section is created, a formal approval should be obtained at the next General Assembly.